mmusil25/conversation-helper/README.md

 # conversation-helper
 GUI implementation of a Transformer chatbot.
 Suggests amicable responses to messages from friends.

+## Upcoming Release Improvements
+* Hyperparameter tuning via the GUI
+* Sentiment analysis for your message BEFORE you send it
+* Bayesian prediction of how your message will make them feel

 ## usage

 **Note**: This is a very large transformer and may appear to freeze.
 Please be patient.